 The City of Lemon Grove Development Code provides for the reconstruction of substantially destroyed nonconforming residential buildings and uses located in residential zones.
 Section 17.24.090(F)(I) (Nonconforming Uses) of the Development Code provides for the issuance of Reconstruction Permits to allow the restoration of substantially damaged or destroyed residential units.
 The City will continue to implement this provision of the Development Code.

+Implementing Agency: City of Lemon Grove.
 Funding Source: City of Lemon Grove General Fund

 Schedule: Ongoing.
-High priority; and a Aggressively going after conforming uses, and upgrades.
+High priority; aggressively going after conforming uses, and upgrades.

 Related Objectives: 1, 3, 5.